michaelgira23/SVGbar.js/readme.md

 # SVGbar.js

 ## What is SVGbar.js?
 Well I'm glad you asked, random stranger!
-SVGbar.js will completely redefine what you think about progress bars **to this day.** It allows for you to make progress bars with SVG lines, shapes, paths, and more!
+SVGbar.js will completely redefine what you think about progress bars **to this day.** It allows for you to make progress bars using SVG lines, polygons, paths, and more!
 It takes advantage of the `stroke-dasharray` and the `stroke-dashoffset` of any given SVG shape.

 ## Demo
 You can find a live demo [here](https://michaelgira.me/svg-bar)